elin-le/Habit-Tracking-Pro/README.md

 - **No User Authentication System**: Currently uses local user accounts stored in localStorage; no proper authentication or security
 - **Limited Analytics**: Analytics are calculated in real-time from local data; complex historical analysis may be slow with large datasets
 - **No Reminder System**: Application doesn't send push notifications or reminders outside of the app
-- **No Social Features**: Limited community/sharing features between users on the same device

-### Performance
-- **No Pagination**: Long lists of habits, goals, or check-ins are not paginated; performance may degrade with thousands of records
-- **In-memory Calculations**: All statistics and analytics are computed on-the-fly; historical analysis can be slow

 ## 🛠️ Technology Stack